zackmdavis/Talks/Minimax_Search_and_the_Structure/script.md

 There's an [old joke](https://www.nytimes.com/1988/01/02/opinion/elephant-repellent.html) about a UC Santa Cruz student sprinkling powder outside her dorm, who, when questioned, responds, "Oh, this?
 It's elephant repellant!"

-"But there aren't any elephants in Santa Cruz!" replies the questioner.
+The questioner replies, "But there aren't any elephants in Santa Cruz!"

 The student counterreplies, "Well, that's how you know it's working!"